-If anyone on campus presents with at least one of the following COVID-19 symptoms — fever, chills, shortness of breath or difficulty breathing, new cough, or new loss of taste or smell — the School will immediately require them to go home.
+If anyone on campus presents with at least one of the following COVID-19 symptoms — fever (a measured temperature of 100.4 °F or greater), chills, shortness of breath or difficulty breathing, new cough, or new loss of taste or smell — the School will immediately require them to go home.
 If the person is a student, the School will immediately isolate them and call their emergency contact with the expectation that the student will be picked up immediately.
 The School will work with the family or employee individually to review the specific health criteria the symptomatic student or employee must meet before they are able return to school.

 At this time, the specific set of five COVID-19 symptoms reflects required exclusionary symptoms as identified by NC DHHS.
 Greensboro Montessori School reserves the right to require a student or staff member to stay home from school if they present with other known symptoms of COVID-19.